aashna33/Bank-complaint-classifier/README.md

 .
 Each entry contains complaint details such as product, issue, and free-text narrative.

-Columns of interest:
+Columns of interest: Product, Issue, Consumer complaint narrative, CompanyState, Complaint ID

-Product

-Issue

-Consumer complaint narrative

-Company

-State

-Complaint ID

 🚀 Training and Evaluation